Hesher (film): Plot

-He threatens Dustin at his house and finds out the car was taken to be crushed.
-Dustin begins attacking T.J. until Hesher, who has been following him, appears and drags Dustin off him.
-T.J. tells him he still does not want to see him again and then goes to the junkyard.
-He climbs in the wrecked car and sleeps, dreaming of his mother's death.
-He wakes up when the car is going to be crushed and falls out.
-He returns home after seeing it destroyed.
-While getting ready for his grandmother's funeral, Nicole comes and asks for forgiveness, but T.J. refuses and she leaves him.
-At the funeral, T.J. is asked to speak for her, but has nothing to say.
+T.J. sneaks into Dustin's house and threatens him, asking where the car went.
+He finds out the car was taken to be crushed.
+Dustin attacks T.J. until Hesher arrives and injures Dustin in defense.
+Upset that Hesher hurt Dustin, T.J. flees and goes to the junkyard.
+He climbs into the wrecked car and dreams of his mother's death, waking when the car is moved to be crushed.
+While getting ready for his grandmother's funeral, Nicole comes and apologizes to T.J. for hurting his feelings.

-Hesher walks in drunk, resisting efforts to throw him out and demands that the mourners listen to him.
-He tells a story about how when he was younger he blew up the gas tank of a car and shrapnel destroyed one of his testicles.
-He then explained that he got caught up in the loss of his testicle, focusing on it so much he forgot he had a right testicle and working penis.
-He then draws the parallel: you lost a wife, and you lost a mother; I lost a testicle.
-He then announces that he promised Grandma he would go on a walk with her and proceeds to push the casket out of the room.
-T.J. and Paul stand agape and watch Hesher pushing the casket through the road.
-After a brief hesitation, T.J. and Paul run to catch up and take a place on each side with their hands on the casket to help Hesher push and also to join the walk with Grandma.
+At the funeral, Hesher walks in drunk and monologues about how when he was younger he blew up the gas tank of a car and shrapnel destroyed one of his testicles.
+He got caught up in the loss of his testicle, focusing on it so much he forgot he still had a right testicle and working penis.
+He draws the parallel to T.J.'s situation, implying that even though they lost their wife and mother, the father and son still have each other.
+He then announces that he promised Grandma he would go on a walk with her and pushes the casket down the road.
+Shocked at first, T.J. and Paul eventually join Hesher on the walk.

 The next day, Paul shaves for the first time in weeks and tells T.J. that Hesher is gone.
-He then shows T.J. the compacted remains of his mother's car, which sits in the driveway.
-The screen draws back and then we see on the roof of the house that Hesher has spray painted in huge white letters, "Hesher was here".
+He then shows T.J. the compacted remains of his mother's car, which Hesher has left in the driveway.
+On the roof of the house, Hesher has spray painted in huge white letters, "Hesher was here".